MaSanTM/ISO200-PAM/README.md

 <h3>HOW-TO</h3>
 <h4>Installing Make</h4>

-<p>First of all, you'll need Make to run the commands for the installation.
+First of all, you'll need Make to run the commands for the installation.
 So:
 ```bash
 # pacman -S make
 # man make